ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Disadvantages include:

-- Requires knowledge of the maximum rate or the sum of all rates leading out of a state to calculate valid transition probability.
+- Requires knowledge of how to sample event times, as opposed to event probabilities.
 This can complicate model setup, especially in models with complex state transition dynamics.
 - Managing and debugging the event queue (which tracks the order and timing of future events) can be more complex than the relatively straightforward time-stepping approach in discrete time simulation.